arall/Datatable/README.md

 ###One route

-In your route you should use the Datatable::shouldHandle method which will check whether the plugin should handle the request or not.
+In your route you should use the Datatable::shouldHandle method which will check wheter the plugin should handle the request or not.

 ```php
     if(Datatable::shouldHandle())